FirebirdSQL/saturnin-sdk/README.rst

 directory directly.

-You may also checkout the whole `saturnin-sdk` repository, and install the SDK into your Saturnin site directly using `pip -e .`.
+You may also checkout the whole `saturnin-sdk` repository, and install the SDK into your Saturnin site directly using `saturnin install -e .`.

-To register (example and your own) services for use with Saturnin in "development" mode, use `pip -e .` from root directory of service package.
+To register (example and your own) services for use with Saturnin in "development" mode, use `saturnin install -e .` from root directory of service package.
 For example to register `TextIO` sample service:

 1. CD to `examples/txtio`
-2. Run `pip -e .`
+2. Run `saturnin install -e .`

 .. important::

-   Your own services can't be registered without proper `pyproject.toml`.
+   Your services can't be registered without proper `pyproject.toml`.

 .. _gihub releases: https://github.com/FirebirdSQL/saturnin-sdk/releases